Educator’s Guide to Nest Boxes

 - To keep bees and wasps from colonizing the nest box, spray the inside of the top of the box with some non-stick cooking spray.
 This makes the surface too slippery for the insects to climb on.

-- Install predator guards to keep species like squirrels out of boxes.
-And KEEP CATS INDOORS.
-We cannot decimate a nest.
+- Install predator guards to keep species like squirrels out of boxes, and KEEP CATS INDOORS.
+We cannot stress this enough.
+Domestic cats prey on songbirds and can decimate a nest.

 - Place target nest boxes in areas where unwanted species are unlikely to nest.
 For example, to deter House Sparrows and Starlings, keep boxes away from densely-populated locations and closer to woods or fields.